-HOW CAN I TELL IF SOMEONE HAS SUBSTANCE ABUSE?
+HOW CAN I TELL IF SOMEONE IS ABUSING SUBSTANCES?

 Substance abuse is a very serious problem and involves any misuse of substances to cope with and numb negative emotions, self-medicate to cope with the results of poor mental health, or using a substance to get intoxicated or high.
 Overuse of alcohol, misuse of prescription drugs, as well as the use of illegal drugs can lead to substance use disorders.
 This will frequently lead to problems in relationships at home, work, or school as it changes the way a person looks, acts, and feels.
 The symptoms observed are linked to changes in the body and impact a person’s emotions and behavior.
 These issues can leave the person using and their loved ones feeling helpless and isolated and unsure of what to do next.